 The pathophysiology of SAPHO syndrome is not fully understood but is likely multifactorial.
-Multiple theories have been hypothesized, including immune system dysregulation, infection (Propionibacterium acnes has been cultured from some bony lesions), genetic predisposition, or some combination of these factors.
+Multiple theories have been hypothesized, including immune system dysregulation, infection (Cutibacterium acnes [formerly known as Propionibacterium acnes] has been cultured from some bony lesions), genetic predisposition, or some combination of these factors.
 While SAPHO syndrome is classified by some as a distinct entity, others view it within the spectrum of autoinflammatory bone diseases.
 Chronic recurrent multifocal osteomyelitis (CRMO), an erstwhile distinct entity, is now viewed by many as part of the spectrum of SAPHO syndrome.

 The prevalence of SAPHO syndrome is estimated to be 1 in 10 000.
 Most affected patients are between the ages of 30 and 50, although SAPHO syndrome can affect patients of any age.
 There is a reported female preponderance.